Duluth lynchings: Memorial

 Residents of Duluth began to work on ways to commemorate the victims of the lynching.
 The Clayton Jackson McGhie Scholarship Committee set up a fund in 2000, and awarded its first scholarship in 2005.

 On October 10, 2003, a plaza and statues were dedicated in Duluth to the three men who were killed.
 The bronze statues are part of a memorial across the street from the site of the lynchings.
 The Clayton Jackson McGhie Memorial was designed and sculpted by Carla J. Stetson, in collaboration with editor and writer Anthony Peyton-Porter.

 At the memorial's opening, thousands of citizens of Duluth and surrounding communities gathered for a ceremony.
 The final speaker at the ceremony was Warren Read, the great-grandson of one of the most prominent leaders of the lynch mob:

-It was a long held family secret, and its deeply buried shame was brought to the surface and unraveled.
-We will never know the destinies and legacies these men would have chosen for themselves if they had been allowed to make that choice.
-But I know this: their existence, however brief and cruelly interrupted, is forever woven into the fabric of my own life.
-My son will continue to be raised in an environment of tolerance, understanding and humility, now with even more pertinence than before.

 Read has written a memoir exploring his learning about his great-grandfather's role in the lynching, as well his decision to find and connect with the descendants of Elmer Jackson, one of the men killed that night.
 Read's book, The Lyncher in Me, was published in March 2008.